shen-yu/hexo-theme-ayer/README.md

 # type：0-close reward； 1-only open in article which you have configured reward:true； 2-open in all articles
 reward_type: 2
 # reward word
-reward_wording: 'Buy me a cup of coffee~'
+reward_wording: "Buy me a cup of coffee~"
 # qrcode image path
 alipay: /images/alipay.jpg
 # qrcode image path